Tax Year and Accounting Method Choices Affect Your Tax Picture

 To be more precise, under the accrual method you recognize an item of income when all the events that establish your right to receive the income have happened, and when the amount of income you are to receive is known with reasonable accuracy.
 If you estimate an amount due to you with reasonable accuracy and record it as income, and the amount you eventually receive differs from your estimate, you should make an adjustment to your income in the year you actually receive the payment.

-You sold a big-screen television for $3,000 in December of 2012.
-You sent out a bill in January of 2013 and the customer paid you later that year.
+You sold a big-screen television for $3,000 in December Year 1.
+You sent out a bill in January of Year 2 and the customer paid you later that year.
 However, when he got the bill, your customer pointed out that your competitor, Store X, was selling the same model for $50 less, so you adjusted your price by $50 to avoid losing the sale.

 The accrual method also says that you recognize an item of expense when you become liable for it, whether or not you pay for it in the same year.
 Becoming liable means that all events have occurred that establish your obligation, you can determine the dollar amount with reasonable accuracy, and "economic performance" has occurred.
 Economic performance means that the property or services have been provided or the property has been used.